Remote Access & Control for Mitsubishi Industrial Robots

 Thanks to IXON Cloud you get easy and secure web-based access to your Mitsubishi Robots to access and control the robot and its HMI interface on your smartphone or computers.
 With IXON Cloud you can:

-- Remotely connect to your Mitsubishi robots controller, take over the HMI GOT teach pendant display and control it with VNC over a secure VPN connection.
+- Remotely connect to your Mitsubishi robots controller, take over the HMI GOT teach pendant display remotely and control it with VNC over a secure VPN connection.

 - Collect and view the data you have collected in customizable robot dashboards with graphs and figures.